 Stressful news comes in all shapes and sizes.
 For some it is sudden news of financial struggle, and for others it comes in the form of being laid off from a job.
-In this week’s parsha we read how Yaacov dealt with his own stressful news.
+In last week’s parsha we read how Yaacov dealt with his own stressful news.

 The defining moment had come.
 The brothers had to tell their father, Yaakov, that Joseph was alive.
 There was arguing amongst themselves as to how to deliver this news.
 For all these years, Yaakov believed his favorite son, Joseph, was dead.
 To bring out these facts now, including the background story, could have such an impact on Yaakov that the brothers feared it would kill him upon hearing the news.

 A genius solution appeared.
 Yaakov’s cherished granddaughter, Serach, would be brought in.
-She would sing the story of what happened to Joseph through her beautiful, comforting voice.
+She would sing the story of what happened to Yaakov’s son Joseph through her beautiful, comforting voice.
 Serach’s song would tell the tale of Joseph’s sale into slavery and how he came to be alive.
 Her lovely voice would create a soft arrow that would go from the story of Joseph’s life and travel into the tender interior of Yaakov’s heart, allowing Yaakov’s body to remain alive as he took in this jarring news.